1991–92 NFL playoffs: AFC: Houston Oilers 17, New York Jets 10

 The Jets then took the opening kickoff of the second half and marched to the Houston 8-yard line, but O'Brien threw an interception to Bubba McDowell.
 Houston took the ball back at their own 3-yard line and moved into scoring range.
 Despite two sacks by the Jets on the drive, Moon completed 7/8 passes, including a 17-yarder to running back Lorenzo White, moving the team close enough for Del Greco to make a franchise postseason record 53-yard field goal to increase their lead to 17–10.

 New York responded with a drive to the Oilers' 3-yard line.
 Facing fourth down and inches, running back Freeman McNeil tried to advance the ball but was tackled for no gain.
 Late in the game, New York had another chance to score when safety Lonnie Young forced a fumble while sacking Moon and Tony Stargell recovered for the Jets on the Oilers' 26-yard line, but they turned it over on downs again.
 With just over a minute left, New York managed to get the ball back for one last drive, but McDowell intercepted a pass from O'Brien on the game's final play.

 Moon completed 28/40 passes for 278 yards and two touchdowns, with one interception.
 Toon caught eight passes for 91 yards and a score.
 New York linebacker Mo Lewis had two sacks.

 This would be the final post-season victory for the Houston Oilers; as by the time of the franchise's next postseason victory; the team had relocated from Houston to Nashville and had been renamed the Tennessee Titans.

 This was the first postseason meeting between the Jets and Oilers.

+The Oilers’ victory over the Jets started a streak of playoff success for Houston-based teams against their New York City counterparts.
+Following the Oilers’ victory, the NBA’s Houston Rockets defeated the New York Knicks in the 1994 NBA Finals, and then the MLB’s Houston Astros defeated the New York Yankees in the MLB postseason in 2015, 2017, 2019, and 2022.